wizasol/meteora-bundle/README.md

 With this script , you can proceed create pool + add liquidity + swap with different wallet.

+This is open-source and feel free to ask me when you encounter with error while running this bot

+I've succeeded in several wallet bundler upto 22 wallets

+This is paid bot

-If you want bundling , plz let me know
+If you need that one , plz contact to me